Former Treasury Secretary Jack Lew provides his thoughts on what he considers to be the most important issues between the U.S. and China.

 CNBC's Rick Santelli breaks down the latest data on real output in manufacturing.

 CNBC's Rick Santelli breaks down the latest data on new construction.

-CNBC's Steve Liesman takes a look at the composition of the Federal Reserve in 2017.
+CNBC's Steve Liesman takes a look at the disconnect between hard and soft economic data.